 If you’re a tech company developing a product in any given industry, odds are you are gathering insight with a revenue potential that is greater than expected.
 Perhaps you are developing a solution that supports a better user experience in mobile apps.
-In reality, your core revenue streams can come from gearing your efforts towards developing a complementary service which may seem more typical of a fintech company.
+In reality, your core revenue streams can come from gearing your efforts towards creating a complimentary service that may seem more typical of a fintech company.

 Today’s digital world has impacted the way business is run, especially in the financial sector, and particularly in the way credit scores are given.
 Many new methods of evaluating an individual’s “creditworthiness” are emerging, informed by the vast amounts of consumer data available.
 For financial institutions and creditors, this generates new opportunities in risk assessment in the form of alternative credit scoring.